This post contains affiliate links for your convenience

 6) Weighted blanket

 Although more common among children with special needs, science suggests that by exerting pressure, weighted blankets have a calming effect on the body and can be beneficial for many kids.
+It is always a good idea to get advice from an occupational therapist before using a weighted blanket.

 7) Anxiety pillows